ivankatliarchuk/.github/.github/ISSUE_TEMPLATE/1-bug-report.md

 3. Scroll down to '....'
 4. See error

-### Are you willing to resolve this issue by submitting a Pull Request?
+### Are you willing to resolve this issue by submitting a Pull Request❓

 <!--
   Remember that first-time contributors are welcome! 🙌